The Banana Factory

 World renowned outsider artist Mr. Imagination made his home in Bethlehem, PA for a few years in the early 2000’s.
 He was the first Banana Factory Artist in Residence.
 The bus shelter was created along with help from youth in the Pennsylvania CareerLink Program as a job skill training session.
 Young artists assisted Mr. I in the design the shelter and get approval from Northampton Transportation Authority.
 They received hourly pay while learning to take initiative and work as a team to complete the shelter from start to finish.
 Most of these youth were from the Southside area and see the shelter as a source of pride and a testament to the beloved Mr. Imagination who passed away in 2012.

 Susan Small made this one of a kind sculpture A Joyful Experience in clay and it has stood the test of time and weather!
 Amazing in itself, with a hurricane under its belt, the whimsical piece continues to amaze and delight visitors to the Banana Factory.

 Homage to Humanity

-Lehigh County sculptor Karel Mikolas has been named winner of the Banana Factory’s Outdoor Sculpture Competition.
-Mikolas will create “Homage to Humanity,” a composition consisting of three larger-than-life concrete figures.
-His sculpture will be displayed permanently on the southwest corner of the Banana Factory property, 25 W. Third St., Bethlehem, once renovations are completed.
+Lehigh County sculptor Karel Mikolas was selected as the winner of Banana Factory’s first Outdoor Sculpture Competition.
+Mikolas created “Homage to Humanity,” a composition consisting of three larger-than-life concrete figures.
 The sculpture competition was open to any artist 18 years or older residing within 100 miles of Bethlehem.
-Mikolas was selected from three finalists who went before a jury earlier this year.
+Mikolas was selected from three finalists who went before a jury.